duongtd23/AWSIMScriptPy-Client/README.md

 To run this scenario, first launch the AWSIM-Labs simulator and Autoware.
 An instruction to run AWSIM-Labs and Autoware is available in the [AWSIM-Labs repo](https://github.com/duongtd23/AWSIM-Labs?tab=readme-ov-file#1-launch-awsim-labs-and-autoware)
-Note that Autoware is not needed if the scenario specification does not include the ego vehicle.
+Note that Autoware is not needed if the ego actor does not appear in the scenario specification.

 After launching the two tools and they are properly connected, in another terminal, run the scenario above as a normal Python program: